Student voice

 • Collective decision making

-To apply, please send a short expression of interest (250 words) explaining why you wish to serve on a Quality panel, what contribution you can make, and what you hope to gain from it to the Quality & Standards Team at quality@napier.ac.uk.
+To apply, please send a short expression of interest (250 words) explaining why you wish to be considered for the role, what contribution you can make, and what you hope to gain from it to the Department of Learning & Teaching Enhancement at dlte@napier.ac.uk.
 Please include your name and current programme of study.

 I felt that my comments and contribution have been heard and appreciated.
 I do see the value of taking part in the ILR as it allowed me to feel part of the both student and the University communities; moreover, it has given me a unique chance to leave a small mark impacting other generations to come.
 (Mary, 4th year student)